juju4/ansible-monclient/README.md

 [![Build Status](https://travis-ci.org/juju4/ansible-monclient.svg?branch=master)](https://travis-ci.org/juju4/ansible-monclient)
 # Monitored client ansible role

-A simple ansible role to setup system as a monitored client including snmpd nrpe
+A simple ansible role to setup system as a monitored client including snmpd, nrpe.
+You can use it also to remove configuration.

 ## Requirements & Dependencies